grabmy/react-native-simple-tween/README.md

 - Don't trigger update when values did not change (deep compare)
 - Synchronize animation in a group
 - Synchronize start between SimpleTween instances
+- Add continue function instead of stop().start() to change animation